Interval edge estimation in SAR images: An application

 \section{An application}

 In this section we apply the different edge interval estimators to a real image, i.e., to observed (not simulated) data.
-The SAR image is displayed in Figure~\ref{fig.imagemSAR}.
+An E-SAR single look image of We\ss{} ling (Bayern, Germany) was used \cite{Horn1998}.
+This image is displayed in Figure~\ref{fig.imagemSAR}.

+It was obtained in L band, and it exhibits part of an airport, urban areas, and pastures.
 The rectangles in the image are the regions chosen for edge detection.
 Rectangles (regions) $1,2$ and $4$ have $210 \times 100$ pixels whereas rectangle (region) $3$ has $100 \times 210$ pixels.
 In the edge detection process, we divided rectangle $3$ in ten horizontal windows, each of $21\times100$ pixels, the detection line being horizontal for each window and dividing the window in equal parts of $10\times100$ pixels.
 Similarly, each of the other rectangles was divided in ten windows of $100\times21$ pixels, the detection line being vertical and dividing the window in equal parts of $100\times10$ pixels.
 Therefore, for each rectangle we compute ten interval edge estimates.
 In the figures that follow, we use green lines to connect the lower interval limits and also the upper interval limits; red lines are used to connect the different edge point estimates.
 Each detection window is delimited by yellow lines, the windows being numbered from left to right or from top to bottom (for example, the first window in rectangle $1$ corresponds to the window located in the extreme left).